Policy in Catalog:

 - If the seminar will be held in McHugh Auditorium, the student can book the auditorium in EMS on his/her own.
 Once the reservation is confirmed in EMS, also send a request to [[saretzbach, Shannon Retzbach]] so that the Visitor's Center can be reserved.
 This extra step is highly encouraged as it eliminates public tours being booked for the same time as the seminar presentation.

-- Once the above steps are completed, submit a defense scheduling form to the [[registrar, SMS Registrar]] at least two weeks prior to the defense date.
-Announcements will be distributed to the campus community and via the Academic Studies Digest on Tuesdays.
+- Submit your final draft distribution and defense scheduling form to the [[registrar, SMS Registrar]] when the final draft of the thesis or dissertation is distributed to the advisory committee (preferably 30 days prior to the defense date).
+Announcements will be distributed to the campus community no less than two weeks prior to the defense date as well as via the Academic Studies Digest on Tuesdays.

 Seminar Presentation and Defense